Home About us Support Partners SIGN UP NOW

 How does MQTT work?

-The MQTT protocol operates on a publish-subscribe model, allowing devices/clients to communicate.
+The MQTT operates on a publish-subscribe model, allowing devices/clients to communicate.
 However, communication between clients doesn’t occur directly; instead, it is facilitated by an MQTT broker.
 The broker acts as a middleware, receiving and distributing data between clients.
 This publish-subscribe model revolves around two key roles: publisher and subscriber

 • A publisher is a client that sends messages (data) to the broker.